 As mentioned, Canada collaborated with the US Marines on a follow-on upgrade program, and Canadian Hornets received the same second-phase updates as USMC Hornets, including AN/ALE-47 chaff-flare dispensers; the JHMCS helmet-mounted sight; improved cockpit displays; and the MIDS Link 16 datalink.
 The Canadian phase 2 program was completed in 2010, with 79 machines updated in all.

-* Australia obtained a total 57 "AF-18A" single-seat and 18 "ATF-18A" two-seat machines from 1985 through 1990, with these machines all produced locally by ASTA, originally from knockdown kits but with increasing local content.
+* Australia obtained a total 57 "AF-18A" single-seat and 18 "ATF-18A" two-seat machines from 1985 through 1990.
+The first two were flown in from the USA; all the rest were produced locally by ASTA, originally from knockdown kits but with increasing local content.
 They replaced the Dassault Mirage IIIO in service.
 They were basically F/A-18A/Bs, lacking catapult attachment and arresting hook, and fitted with an ILS in place of the automatic carrier landing system plus an Australian-specified HF radio.
 As with Canadian Hornets, Aussie Hornets were qualified for the CRV-7 rocket pod.

 This was another important sale for MDD, since the Swiss buy aircraft for the long term and give them a very close looking-over before closing a deal.
 Winning in the face of such determined opposition was even more satisfying.
 The Mirage 2000-5 might have been thought to have an edge since it was a logical follow-on to Swiss Mirage IIIs, which had proven very satisfactory in service.
 However, surprisingly the carrier-based features of the Hornet were a plus in the deal, since the Swiss operate from airfields in tight mountain valleys where good approach characteristics are handy, and also store aircraft in mountainside caves, making the folding wings very useful.